-Occasionally the Superintendent of Schools will announce an emergency school early dismissal, late start or cancellation of school due to extreme heat, cold, snow or ice.
-As soon as the decision to close schools is made, an announcement will be made on the district website and all local radio and television stations Please listen to one of the following:
+Severe weather conditions can sometimes close school because of extreme heat, cold, snow or ice.
+In the event of a school closing, announcements will be made before 7 am on local radio and television stations and on the school website.
+Please listen to one of the following: